 - Merrel Moab Ventilator Low

-An all-weather all-terrain trail running shoe designed for hard use and long life.
+A pair of all-weather all-terrain trail running shoes designed for hard use and long life.
 Available in waterproof (GTX/Gore-Tex) and non-waterproofed.
+These trail shoes perform well on and off the trail making them tough, versatile option.

 Though the Salomon X 3D is a high-performance shoe is made for moving quickly and comfortably on trails, its still great for the steady roll of rucking.
 Shock absorption tech in the soles make it even more suitable to the heavy loads of rucking